Power law condition for stability of Poisson hail: Introduction

 Our purpose in this paper is to slacken this condition to the existence of the $(d+1+ \epsilon )$-th moment for $\tau + \diam B$.
 We then (easily) show that this condition is (in a certain weak sense) almost optimal.
 The key idea is to use ideas on laws of large numbers for lattice animals.
-For this we take as reference the article by James Martin \cite{JM}.
+This was first proved in \cite{CGGK}, though for this paper we take as reference the article by James Martin \cite{JM}.
 In analogy to \cite{KB}, one could also ask whether stability is possible for more general arrival processes.
 This question, however, is outside the scope of our paper as our method explicitly uses the Poissonian assumptions.